artempoletsky/blender_1_click_rig/doc/converting_to_rigify.md

 ## Convert character to rigify by mapping

-A combination of 4 operators:
+A combination of 4 operations:

 1. Rename armature by mapping.
 Same as unreal.
 2. Generate metarig from armature.
 Same as unreal.
 3. Rigify generate rig.
 Standart rigify button.
 4. Then the script will add rigify `DEF-` prefix to the armature bones and replace it with generated rigify rig.

 Now you have a rigify character.